 Many Glacier was nearly selfsufficient in the years before World War Two.
 A hydroplant below Swiftcurrent Falls provided the valley's electric power.
 A laundry (staffed by young women called the "Laundry Queens") washed and ironed the sheets and towels.
 The kitchen cooled its meat with ice bunkers.
 The ice was cut in big blocks on Swiftcurrent Lake in the wintertime, and stored ln an icehouse, which still stands on Burch's Bay.

 The doorway leading into the Employee Cafeteria bore the inscription from the gates of Hell in Dante's Inferno: "ABANDON HOPE, ALL YE WHO ENTER HERE."
 Employees and guests alike enjoyed "The Plunge," an indoor swimming pool with a lifeguard known as "The Duke of Dirtywater."
 The pool grew murky and forbidding due to infestations of algae, and eventually had to be filled in.
+Ray Kinley Much of our knowledge of the history of Many Glacier Hotel is drawn from the recollections of Many's master storyteller, Ray Kinley.
+Ray came to work in the Swiftcurrent Valley in 1919, as a fishing guide.
+Three years later, he was hired at the hotel.
+He continued to work there through 1977, when he finally retired at the age of 86.

 In his final summers, Ray was still doing heavy labor as Many's gardener, rowing tourists around on fishing expeditions, and ruling firmly over a dormitory of spirited young employees.
 These accomplishments were all the more remarkable in that Ray had only one arm.
 The other had been lost in a railroad accident long ago.